SemGuS-git/semgus-git.github.io/language.md

 By defining `max2` as the synthesis objective in the `synth-fun` command, we mark it as a single term that must satisfy all constraints we give it.
-Finally, once we've declared our synthesis objective and all the constraints on it, we can use the `check-synth` command to tell the solver to solve the synthesis problem.
+Finally, once we've declared our synthesis objective and all the constraints on it, we can use the `check-synth` command to ask the solver to solve the synthesis problem.

 ```lisp